alvinpeters/capnp-quic-tcp-benchmark/README.md

-# Cap'n Proto RPC on QUIC
+# Cap'n Proto RPC on QUIC vs. TLS/TCP

 So I decided to find out whether using QUIC as a drop-in replacement to TCP for Cap'n Proto.